 - not portable

 Best potty seat/chair for travel

-This ingenious potty from OXO gets rave reviews from parents — including Parenthood editor and mom of three Saralyn!
+This OXO potty gets rave reviews from parents — including Healthline Parenthood editor and mom of three Saralyn.
 With quick-fold legs, easily wipeable surfaces, disposable bags (instead of a bowl), and a sanitary travel storage bag, this potty is beyond easy to transport.

 While refill bags have to be purchased separately, the convenience of this toilet is impossible to beat.

 - super convenient for on-the-go occasions